tomaszdudek7/airflow_project/README.md

 ```

 ### 6. Create `params.yaml` and `run.sh`
-now create a little `run.sh` oneliner to run the script: (we might replace `run.sh` to `run.py` at later time, when Airflow will inject into container more params (unique container id, execution id, database or cloud credentials etc.) and more steps will be necessary to ensure proper execution)
+now create a little `run.sh` oneliner to run the script: (we will replace `run.sh` to `run.py` at later time, when Airflow will inject into container more params (unique container id, execution id, database or cloud credentials etc.) and more steps will be necessary to ensure proper execution)
 ```bash
 #!/usr/bin/env bash